Shashank-29/mcp_client/README.md

 - 🚀 **Navigation**: Navigate to URLs and control browser behavior
 - 🔗 **Multi-step Tasks**: Chain multiple tool calls for complex automation
 - ⌨️ **Keyboard Shortcuts**: Toggle chat with `Cmd+Shift+K` (Mac) or `Ctrl+Shift+K` (Windows/Linux)
+- 🎯 **Existing Chrome Profile**: Use your current Chrome with extensions and logged-in sessions

 ## Architecture